xerolinux/XeroSite/docs/projects/what-s-up-with-my-channel.md

 This comes with a caveat, since I won't be making any money there, due to the mentioned issue, I will instead have no choice but to rely on the [**XeroLinux Ko-Fi**](https://ko-fi.com/XeroLinux){:target="_blank"} fundraiser for the forseeable future.

 Why there ?
 Err, coz that's the only service that has no issues with my bank.
 Simple as that.
 I hope you understand my situation here.
 As I mentioned on a previous post, you are not obligated to *donate*, however would be highly appreciated if you do.
+PayPal not enabled coz not supported here, sorry !

 ### Future Plans

 When it comes to plans for the channel from this point on, simple, I will be using it as a tool.
 What I mean by that is, I will be publishing videos only when I feel the situation needs it, for example if I feel a guide I want to put out cannot be done in writing.
 Or when I need to show off a tool/script am working on.
 You get the idea.

 Bottom line is, my channel is nothing but a tool, not a way to monetize anymore.
+That's why I will only be making videos when I feel it's really required.
+Might take months, nay years off at a time.
 I hope I don't lose you as a subscriber because of this.
 However, it's fine if you feel the need to leave, no harm no foul.
+It is what it is...

 Anyways, thanks again for reading this.
 If you want to discuss the matter, you can *Toot* me on [**Fosstodon**](https://fosstodon.org/@XeroLinux){:target="_blank"} or by joining me on my [**Discord Server**](https://discord.gg/5sqxTSuKZu){:target="_blank"}.